Announcements

 Water acquisition fees consist of two components, variable and fixed rates.
 Since 2017, CMWD has increased its variable and fixed rates by 12.7% and 10.2%, respectively.
 UWCD has increased its variable and fixed rates by 5.7% and 35.8%, respectively.
 The fees for pumping groundwater have increased by more than 70%.
 In addition, materials and supplies have been impacted by the global supply crisis and rising inflation, resulting in higher costs for these critical items that are necessary to maintain the water system.

-11. Does the City inflate forecasted expenses when setting rates?
+11. How does the City forecast expenses when setting rates?

 The City’s objective is to have cash reserves equal to 25% of the operating budget in the water utility Enterprise Fund because adequate reserves are necessary to address unforeseen conditions such as emergency repairs, drought, or service interruptions of imported water.
 Rate revenues must cover these reserves.
 Water utility reserves are not used to fund other City expenditures and must be utilized for the Water Division’s Enterprise Fund.